Luvenia CowartEd.D., RN

 Dr. Cowart is also the Executive Director and Founder of The Genesis Health Project, a community-designed, culturally competent program to reduce obesity and promote healthy lifestyles among African Americans in Syracuse, New York.

-Health disparities; health literacy; culturally competent healthcare; health promotion in faith-based environments; culturally appropriate health literature; obesity and healthy lifestyle interventions for African Americans/minorities; men's health/prostate cancer among men of color; diabetes prevention and management among vulnerable populations.
+Health disparities; health literacy; culturally competent healthcare; health promotion in faith-based environments; culturally appropriate health literature; obesity and healthy lifestyle interventions for African Americans/minorities; men's health/prostate cancer among men of color; diabetes prevention and management among vulnerable populations and Alzheimer’s/Dementia caregiver support for African American families.

 Genesis Health Project Network

-The Genesis Health Project (GHP) Network is a University-community collaboration to educate and empower community members to adopt and maintain positive health behaviors, attitudes, values and practices.
+Dr. Cowart leads the Genesis Health Project (GHP) Network, a University-community collaboration to educate and empower community members to adopt and maintain positive health behaviors, attitudes, values and practices.
 The network’s aim is to reduce health disparities among minority populations in greater Syracuse and Central New York.
 The GHP model infrastructure includes ten inner-city churches, a Pastor’s Health Council and lay health advocate volunteers from the church congregations.
-Educational programs have focused on obesity, diabetes prevention and management, and prostate, colorectal and breast cancers.
-The program is led by Dr. Luvenia Cowart.
+Educational programs have focused on obesity, diabetes prevention and management, and prostate, colorectal and breast cancers and Alzheimer’s/Dementia caregiver support for African Americans.